 When it comes to the severity of diagnosed cases related to the Centennial Science research referenced above - 20.2 million adults in the US suffer from alcohol addiction and substance abuse-related disorders.

 Screens for Bipolar Disorder include the Mood Disorder Questionnaire (MDQ).
 The MDQ asks questions like "Has there ever been a period when you were not your usual self - and you got much less sleep than usual and found that you didn't miss it?

 The inventory consists of 13 similar questions related to eating habits, sleeping habits, and participation in daily living activities.
 A person who scores high on the (MDQ) has the potential for a later diagnosis of Bipolar I disorder.
 The MSQ scale isn't designed to screen for other versions of Bipolar Disorder at this time.

 The screening tool used to assess the potential for suicide risk is called the Columbia-Suicide Severity Rating Scale (C-SSRS).
 This rating scale is available in over one hundred languages and is used as an assessment tool for professionals and non-professionals alike.
 The (C-SSRS) is used by doctors, mental health professionals, psychologists, social workers, teachers, and the clergy.

 The GAD 7 and the

 PC-PTSD are two screening tools widely used as screening tools for anxiety.
-Clients who score high on these assessments are recommended for more in-depth anxiety screenings as the potential for the presence of an anxiety disorder is likely based on the results of the initial screening.
+Clients who score high on these assessments are recommended for more in-depth anxiety screenings as the potential for an anxiety disorder is likely based on the initial screening results.
+Trauma Screening

 Clients are screened for trauma using screening tools like the Life-Event Checklist.
 (LEC) This checklist lists difficult and stressful events that happen in everyday life that are likely to result in physical or mental trauma.